panoply/syncify/readme.md

 # Syncify

-A lightning fast, superior alternative, node equivalent Shopify [theme kit](https://shopify.github.io/themekit/) tool.
-Syncify provides watch, upload, download and metafield sync capabilities to and from multiple storefronts and themes.
+A lightning fast, extensible and superior alternative (node equivalent) Shopify [theme kit](https://shopify.github.io/themekit/) tool.
+Syncify applies an intuitive approach for theme development that extends upon your existing build tools.
+It ships with a powerful [blessed](https://github.com/chjj/blessed) CLI dashboard, spawns child processes for bundle coupling and provides watch, upload, download, metafield and redirect sync capabilities on multiple storefronts and themes.

 ### Key Features

-- Uploads to multiple storefronts and/or themes.
+- Upload, download and watch multiple storefronts and/or themes.
+- Leverages [blessed](https://github.com/chjj/blessed) to provide an informative CLI.
-- Supports HTML + Liquid minification
+- Supports HTML + Liquid and JSON minification.
-- Provides an elegant directory + JSON file metafields sync approach
+- Provides an elegant directory based JSON file metafields sync approach
-- Fast, lightweight, extensible and scalable.
-- Simple `package.json` and `.env` based configuration
+- Processes SASS/SCSS files and/or CSS using [PostCSS](https://postcss.org/).
+- Supports SVG Sprite generation or inline SVG snippet generation with [SVGO](https://github.com/svg/svgo)
+- Customizable theme development directory structures.
+- Digests existing build tool configurations for asset transformations.
-- Clear, concise and informative logging.
+- Clear, concise and informative error/warning logging.
+- Prompt based CLI/TUI dashboard and exported API for script usage.

 ### Why?

-Shopify maintained tooling is a fucking mess.
-The likelihood of a project maintained by the Shopify team lasting longer than 12 months or better yet a project that simply works without having to install 100 Ruby gems is a rarity.
-This module is fast and flexible.
-It will not lock you into some poorly thought through workflow and setup apparatus.
+Despite Shopify employing thousands of engineers and generating billions of dollars in revenue annually the company does a rather terrible job at providing quality tooling for developers working with it.
+The likelihood of a project maintained by the Shopify team lasting longer than 12 months or not requiring you install 50+ Ruby gems is a fucking rarity.
+This module is fast, it's flexible and it will not lock you into some poorly thought through workflow and setup apparatus which is common with Shopify.

+# Overview

+The main purpose of Syncify is to watch and upload files from your local machine to your Shopify store\s via API.
+Syncify supports file transformation capabilities like minification and allows developers to spawn child running processes in parallel.
+The Syncify CLI uses blessed-cli so multiple processes are triggered concurrently.
+One command to rule them all.

+### Theme Files

+Syncify uses built-in capabilities when handling `.liquid` and `.json` snippets, templates, layouts, locales, configs and sections.
+These files are considered `views` in Syncify and content transformations like minification are applied internally.

-### Use case
+### Asset Files

-The main purpose of Syncify is to watch a specified directory for file changes.
-When changes are detected Syncify will determine what action took place and publish (upload) them to store theme/s.
-It provides watch, upload, download and metafield sync capabilities.
+Syncify does not want to re-create or impede on developer preferences or tool appropriation when handling asset files.
+You are free to processes assets types with different tools because they will execute within a spawned child process that runs in parallel.
+Syncify supports `.css` and `.scss` transformations via [PostCSS](#) and `.svg` sprite/inline snippet generation using [SVGO](#).
+When a `postcss.config.js` or `svgo.config.js` exists within your project Syncify will apply those configurations to transforms.

-## Installation
+# Installation

 PNPM